sgkertsos/traffic-sign-classification/README.md

 ### Perform EDA, model evaluation and model conversion

-$${\color{red}Two different models were trained and evaluated.
+$${\color{red}Two \space different \space models were trained and evaluated.
 One custom model and the resnet50 model.
 The custom model evaluation gave a better valuation accuracy score so this model is used in the application.}$$

 In this section you can do the following: